devbioinfoguy/wrangling-genomics/lessons/02-variant-calling-workflow.md

 Exercises:
 - Using your command history, create a script file that will repeat these commands for you.
+Name your script *run_variant_call_on_file.sh*.
 Delete your results directories, and run your script.
-Do you get all the
+Do you get all the proper output files?

 One additional command we can put in the top of the script to allow you to see what is going on is the `set -x` bash command.
 This debugging tool will print out every step before it is executed.

 - Insert the debugging command in your script and re-run it.
 How is the output different?
+If you're comfortable with how this looks and runs, then comment out this line.

 - In order run this workflow on another file, you'll need to make changes.
 Copy this file, giving the file a similar name, and make appropriate changes to run on another input